 Social Security Levy

 The government levies a payroll tax of 9.8% to support the national insurance scheme.
-This levy breakdown like this:
+This levy is broken down as follows:

 - It applies to employees who earn more than $620/week or $2,687/month.